 2019 - Visiting Researcher, Cancer Registry of Norway

-I am Assistant Professor and a biostatistician and cancer epidemiologist.
-Since coming to Karolinska Institutet in 1999, I have developed research with a strong focus on cancer and reproductive factors in women.
+I am a biostatistician and cancer epidemiologist.
+My research focuses on cancer and reproductive factors in women.
 In 2016, I defended my thesis “Pregnancy and breast cancer: Risk patterns, tumour characteristics and prognosis”.
 My ongoing research is in pregnancy-associated cancer, reproductive outcomes in cancer survivors and breast cancer epidemiology in women of all ages, in particular risk and survival of subtypes of breast cancer.
 I utilise the powerful national breast cancer registers in Sweden and Norway, and in combination with other health registers.
 My methodological interests are register-based research, epidemiological designs and cancer survival analysis.
-I have also taken lead in developing policy and guidelines concerning research reproducibility and data documentation systems at MEB and Karolinska Institutet.
+I have also taken lead in developing policy and guidelines concerning research documentation and data management at MEB and Karolinska Institutet.
 Between 2007-2010, I was head of the Applied Biostatistics Group at MEB.

 I have collaborations with clinical researchers at Karolinska University Hospital, Capio St Göran and Uppsala University Hospital.